mike-north/typescript-courses/packages/website/content/blog/full-stack-typescript/10-nested-data/index.md

   }
 `
 ```
+Because we created a new operation, we'll need to run `yarn codegen` within the `client` sub-project again
+to get the new type information.

-Within the component, before it returns, add this
+Within this component, before it returns, add this

 ```ts
 const { loading, error, data } = useGetTimelineTweetsQuery()